uswds/uswds/README.md

 npm install --save uswds
 ```

 The package will be installed in `node_modules/uswds`.
-You can use the files
+You can use the un-compiled files
-found in the `src/` directory.
+found in the `src/` or the compiled files in the `dist/` directory.

 ```
 node_modules/uswds/
 ├── dist/
 │   ├── css/
 │   ├── fonts/
-│   ├── img/
+│   ├── img//
-│   ├── js/
+│   ├── js
 └── src/
     ├── fonts/
     ├── img/